FanRescue/fanrescue-quotes/_docs/system-prompt.md

 - `SCOPE_INTRO` — one or two sentences introducing the scope, used as the `fr-lead` paragraph above the scope blocks.

 ### SCOPE_BLOCKS_HTML (installation only)
 The variable scope section.
-You generate the category blocks as a single HTML string. **Do NOT include the Commissioning & Handover block** — that block is static in the template and will appear automatically.
-If you emit it, it will appear twice.
+You write the category blocks directly into the HTML where the token sits. **Do NOT include the Commissioning & Handover block** — that block is static in the template and will appear automatically.
+If you write it, it will appear twice.

 Group the work into logical categories.
 Each category is one `fr-scope-block` with an `<h3 class="fr-h3">` heading and a `<ul class="fr-scope-list">` of items.
 Each item is: